-Daniel Aun is a dual-qualified, dual-trained Brazilian senior litigation associate based in New York focused on white collar defense, internal investigations, compliance, crisis management, and international disputes, with a particular focus on Latin America, Portugal, and Spain.
-He has been actively involved in matters relating to Brazil’s operations Lava Jato, Zelotes, Carne Fraca, and Sem Limites, the U.S.-led FIFA investigation, and a high-profile investigation undertaken by Portuguese authorities, among others.
+Daniel Aun is a dual-qualified, dual-trained Brazilian senior litigation associate based in New York.
+He is focused on white collar defense, internal investigations, compliance, crisis management, and international disputes, particularly as it relates to Latin America, Portugal, and Spain.
+Among other things, he has been actively involved in matters relating to Brazil’s operations Lava Jato, Zelotes, Carne Fraca, and Sem Limites, the U.S.-led FIFA investigation, and a high-profile investigation undertaken by Portuguese authorities.

 Mr. Aun was awarded the Becas Líder Scholarship (Jóvenes Líderes Iberoamericanos) by Spain’s Fundación Carolina to Ibero-American leaders in their respective fields, and together with Debevoise colleagues was also awarded the Hon.
 Clarence J. Herlihy Award by Prisoners' Legal Services of New York.